+In September of 1940 the American Forestry Association launched a campaign to locate the largest living specimens of American trees.
+It started as a competition, a national hunt to discover and preserve the largest specimens of American tree species.
+Since 1940, the American Forestry Association has documented in its registry the largest known specimens of every native and naturalized tree in the United States.
 Anyone can nominate a tree.
-They are found in yards, parks, cemeteries, and arboretums.
+They are found in yards, parks, cemeteries, and arboretum's.
 They are less frequently found in dense forests where trees have much competition for growth.
 Each tree receives a score based on its circumference (one point for each inch), height (1 point per foot of height), and crown spread (1/4 point for each foot of average crown spread).
 A tree must be remeasured every 10 years to remain in the National Registry of big trees.
 Nearly every state also has a big tree program.
 The same measurement criteria are used in the state program as the national big tree program.

-According to the Cleveland Plain Dealer, this Ohio Buckeye became the champion in 2003 after Brian Riley, an Ohio State Forester, exposed a 30-year reigning champion, located in a remote location of Kentucky, as a bogus Yellow Buckeye tree.
-Unfortunately, the status of the national champion Ohio Buckeye tree only lasted until 2008 when a larger tree was found in Oak Brook, Illinois.
-This tree dethroned the Ohio national champion tree.
-Although the Ohio champion tree is 4 feet taller than the Illinois tree, it is 30 inches smaller in circumference and four feet narrower in crown than the Illinois tree.
-Seedlings from this tree, which produces significantly fewer buckeyes than the Ohio tree, are also available.
+The reigning state champion and former National Champion Ohio buckeye is located northwest of Mansfield Ohio.
+This tree produce seeds from which the champion seedling trees have been grown.
+The story about this tree is interesting.
+According to the Cleveland Plain Dealer, this Ohio buckeye became the champion in 2003 after Brian Riley, an Ohio State Forester, exposed a 30-year reigning champion located in a remote location of Kentucky as a bogus yellow buckeye tree.
+Unfortunately the status of the National Champion Ohio buckeye tree only lasted until 2008 when a larger tree was found in Oak Brook Illinois.
+This tree dethroned the Ohio National Champion tree.
+Although the Ohio champion tree is 4 ft taller than the Illinois tree, it is 30 inches smaller in circumference and four feet narrower in crown than the Illinois tree.
+Seedlings from this tree, which produces many fewer buckeyes than the Ohio tree, are also available.
 A national championship tree, like a person, doesn't remain champion forever.
-More than 170 new champions appear in the 2018 American forestry register of big trees either as a result of death of an existing champion tree or the discovery of a larger tree in nature.
+More than 170 new champions appear in the 2018 American forestry register of big trees either as a result of death of an existing champion tree, or the discovery of a larger tree in nature.